ncarsello/final-project-adventuregame/README.md

 # final-project-adventuregame
-# by Nicholas Carsello, Kurt Diall, and Ethan Mohan
+#By: Nicholas Carsello, Kurt Diall, and Ethan Mohan
 This project is an adventure game!